The Waterside Inn: Reception

 Matthew Fort reviewed The Waterside Inn for The Guardian in 2002, giving the restaurant a rating of eighteen out of twenty, and stated that the price of the meal was "money very well spent".

 Matthew Norman, reviewing the Waterside Inn for The Daily Telegraph in 2010, praised the setting and the attentive service but criticised the value for money of the food served; he gave it a total of six out of ten, but described the cheese trolley as "spectacular".
 Also in 2010, John Walsh for The Independent visited the Waterside Inn shortly after it celebrated 25 years with three Michelin stars.
 While he also criticised the cost of some of the courses, saying "I knew it was expensive.
 Everybody knows that," he celebrated the quality of the food, describing his main course as "ambrosial" and "fabulous".
 He gave the restaurant four out of five each for food and ambiance, and five out of five for service.

 The Waterside Inn placed eighteenth in The Good Food Guide's top 60 restaurants in the UK for 2011.
 Heston Blumenthal's nearby Bray based restaurant The Fat Duck placed first, while Le Gavroche placed fifteenth.

 The Waterside Inn was placed first for both food and service in the Zagat survey on restaurants in London and Southeast England.

+Hardens Survey Results 2023 awarded The Waterside Inn 5 / 5 for Food, Service and Ambience.
+"Perfection… and in a perfect waterside location".
+"An experience as serene as the Thames flowing past outside," wrote Ben McCormack in 2017.